GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/schema-editing-access/en.md

 ## How to use

 Assign capability `manage_graphql_schema` to any user role or any specific user that must be able to edit the schema.

-To do this, you can use a 3rd-party plugin, such as [User Role Editor](https://wordpress.org/plugins/search/role/).
+(You can use a 3rd-party plugin to do this, such as [User Role Editor](https://wordpress.org/plugins/search/role/).)

-Alternatively, you can select a group of user roles which can edit the GraphQL schema.
-For this, select the appropriate configuration from the dropdown in the "Plugin Configuration > Schema Editing Access" tab on the Settings page:
+You can also select a group of user roles which can edit the GraphQL schema.

+The appropriate configuration must be selected from the dropdown in the "Plugin Configuration > Schema Editing Access" tab on the Settings page:

 - `Users with capability: "manage_graphql_schema"`
 - `Users with role: "administrator"`